Skip to main content

 What Comes Next?

-After the first 30 days, you may need to start the probate process or transfer assets.
-Take our free assessment to find out what applies to your situation.
+After the first 30 days, you may need to start probate or transfer assets.
+Use the Ohio assessment to sort what may apply.